-I’m skeptical about sports quotes being used in business.
+If you’re like me, you may be skeptical about sports quotes being overly used in business.
 However, this Wayne Gretzky quote speaks directly to a critical element of marketing strategy: how to identify unmet customer needs.

-Effective marketing identifies unmet customer needs.
+Effective marketing identifies unmet customer needs and turns them into growth opportunities.
 And the company that fulfills those unmet needs with the best solution at the right price wins.
 This applies to service-oriented companies as well as product-oriented companies.

 MARKETING TECHNIQUES YOU CAN USE